2060-io/vision-service/README.md

 ![Basic deployment](./docs/diagrams/basic-deployment.png)

 Vision Service performs biometric verification flows based on video calls and reference images.
-Video calls are managed by an **WebRTC server** where it will connect to retrieve subject video stream and send its own stream (which contains instructions for the subject to prove liveness).
+Video calls are handled by a **WebRTC server** where it will connect to retrieve subject video stream and send its own stream (which contains instructions for the subject to prove liveness).
+This service can join calls by using its  Mediasoup client.
+See [WebRTC Server](https://github.com/2060-io/webrtc-server) as a ready-to-use service to manage video calls compatible with it).

+It is up to each implementor to determine how to enroll users (in order to create reference images) and get them into a video call to perform liveness checking.
+The only requirement for Vision is the controller to implement the required callbacks and to provide a valid room URL to allow Vision Service to join the call.

 Once it detects that it is a live person on the other end, Vision Service gets reference images (provided by the Controller) and compares them by relying on a **Face Matcher** service.